Portafilters guide for espresso fans

 min read

+Wielded by baristas, portafilters are those stainless steel devices that fit snuggly into an espresso machine.
 Here is everything you’ve ever wanted to know about portafilters and filter baskets.
-These little coffee tools are arguably the most important parts of your beloved espresso machine.
+These little coffee tools are arguably the most important parts of a beloved home espresso machine, so let’s get to know them!

 Portafilters guide for espresso fans